janchuk/android-tapper/README.md

 Robotic - Digital Electronic - Machine Learning

 Android application for tapper device that I've developed.
-Used to steal some privated data from victim device.
+Used to steal some private data from victim's android device.

                 /*